BlitterStudio/amiberry/docs/README.md

       yay -S amiberry

 Additionally, please note that you will probably also need some Kickstart ROMs.
-Amiberry includes the AROS ROM, so you can start it up and use AROS with it directly, but most games will require a Kickstart 1.3 (for A500 emulation) or Kickstart 3.x (for A1200 emulation).
+Amiberry includes the free AROS ROM, so you can start it up and use AROS with it directly, but most games will require a Kickstart 1.3 (for A500 emulation) or Kickstart 3.x (for A1200 emulation).
+Amiga Forever is a good source for those.

 ## Getting Amiberry